How Many Carbs Can You Have on Keto?

 low carb

-As much as we love the Keto diet, even we have to admit that calculating your carbs can seem like a hassle when you first get started.
+As much as we love the Keto diet, we even admit that calculating your carbs can seem like a hassle when you start.

 So why go to all that trouble?

-The simple answer is that a ketogenic diet consistently proves to be an effective way to lose weight and lower cholesterol
+The simple answer is that a ketogenic diet is an effective way to lose weight and lower cholesterol

 Keto has also been beneficial for those living with diabetes, with one study showing that a three-week ketogenic diet could improve levels of HbA1c, which is a measure of the body’s long-term blood sugar control).